cogrammers/aws-workshop-node-app/EC2.md

 Here is how we want to set up our secgroup rules:

 `SSH | TCP | port 22 | Anywhere or (preferably) My IP`
 SSH allows us remote private access to our instance.
-If you are physically located where you normally would work on your website, assign My IP to the source.
-Otherwise, choose Anywhere.
+If you are physically located where you normally would work on your website, assign `My IP` to the source.
+Otherwise, choose `Anywhere`.

 `HTTP | TCP | port 80| Anywhere`
 Client access to our website.
 This is standard.

 `HTTPS | TCP | port 443| Anywhere `
-Secure client access to our website.
+_Secure_ client access to our website.
 This is standard and necessary if taking in any client info (username, password, etc.).

 `PostgreSQL | TCP | port 5432| Anywhere or (preferably) My IP` This allows us access to our database on the instance.
-Same as with SSH, if you are physically located where you normally would work on your website, assign My IP to the source.
-Otherwise, choose Anywhere.
+Same as with SSH, if you are physically located where you normally would work on your website, assign `My IP` to the source.
+Otherwise, choose `Anywhere`.

 `All Traffic | TCP | ports 0 — 65535 | Anywhere `
 This is dangerous and not recommended for production.